 This stigma surrounding addiction affects a person’s self-esteem, relationships, and lessens the possibility of him or her getting help for addiction.
-In reality, well educated, middle to upper-class people with good paying jobs struggle with addiction.
+In reality, well-educated, middle to upper-class people with good-paying jobs struggle with addiction too.
 It affects lawyers, teachers, veterans, and medical professionals.

 Using particular substances has not only been deemed deserving of social disapproval and moral condemnation, but society has also defined such behaviors as crimes.
 The criminalization of addiction exacerbates stigma and produces exclusionary processes that deepen the marginalization of people who use illegal substances.
 (Ahern J, Stuber J, Galea S, US National Library of Medicine, 2007).

 Anyone can be at risk of addiction.
 Opioid addiction is increasing among people of all ages, nationalities, and social statuses.
-Our nation is suffering an opioid epidemic and people are dying from overdoses.
-Opioids are powerful prescription painkillers meant for temporary pain relief due to surgery, injury, or illness.
+Our nation is suffering from an opioid epidemic, and people are dying from overdoses.
+These opioids are powerful prescription painkillers meant for temporary pain relief due to surgery, injury, or illness.
 Many people misuse opioids for their pleasurable effects.

-When a person feels shamed by society and has no one to talk to, he or she is less likely to pursue treatment.
+When a person feels shamed by society and has no one to talk to, they are less likely to pursue dual diagnosis treatment.
 Loneliness can fuel underlying mental health issues and fuel even more substance use to cope with the symptoms.
 The cycle continues and becomes increasingly more difficult to break.

 People who abuse drugs or alcohol might lack confidence, self-worth, and self-esteem.
 Many people who are not familiar with or suffer from addiction view it as a lack of self-control, which contributes to the stigma of addiction and heightens the difficulty of accessing proper treatment.

-If you or a loved one is struggling with addiction, get help now.
+If you or a loved one is struggling with addiction, get help now at a substance abuse treatment program.
 Do not let the stigma of addiction prevent you from saving your life.
-Although there is no cure for addiction, treatment is available and there is hope in recovery.
+Although there is no cure for addiction, treatment is available, and there is hope in recovery at Fort Behavioral Health.